 The company is required to file an annual return with the Registrar of Companies and to submit a tax return to the Inland Revenue Department.

 An annual business registration fee is payable, which varies each year.
 For the 2019/2020 fiscal year this amounts to HK$250.

 Hong Kong companies are subject to Profits Tax on their net profit.
 A two-tier tax system applies.
 The first HK$2 million of taxable profit is taxed at 8.25% and any profits above HK$2 million are taxed at 16.5%.
 However, in cases where the same person or company controls more than 50% of the shares of multiple companies, only one company will be entitled to the reduced tax rate of 8.25%.

 Dividend income received by a Hong Kong investment holding company is not subject to Profits Tax.
 But if the company is actively engaged in trading securities, any dividends received would be treated as normal business income and therefore be subject to tax.

 Dividends, interest or any other income paid by a Hong Kong company to a resident or a non-resident of Hong Kong are not subject to any form of withholding tax.

 There is no capital gains tax in Hong Kong.
 Consequently, any profit arising on the sale of shares held by an investment holding company or on the sale of real estate property is not subject to tax.

 The fiscal year in Hong Kong runs from 1 April to 31 March.

 Hong Kong has signed several double tax treaties with other jurisdictions, however conditions apply before a Hong Kong company is eligible for any benefits under these treaties.

-Due to the location and status of Hong Kong, the main purpose for a Hong Kong company formation would typically be to carry out trading and commercial activities with China and the Asian region.
+Hong Kong companies are ideal as investment holding vehicles.
+Also, due to the location and status of the jurisdiction, a Hong Kong company formation would be well suited to carry out trading and commercial activities with China and the Asian region.